 - Day to day formative assessment collected by the class teacher to identify gaps in learners understanding.
-This data will inform planning prior to the next lesson - End of unit/half term summative assessments collected within the department to identify gaps and plan for interventions. - Termly teacher assessments against targets as part of the IPM cycle KS3/4/5 - Christmas and summer examination weeks.
-This summative assessment -will be used to identify understanding across the year, assess the effectiveness of interventions and make group changes where relevant.
+This data will inform planning prior to the next lesson - End of unit/half term summative assessments collected within the department and recorded on Pupil Progress Tracker to identify gaps and plan for interventions. - Termly teacher assessments against targets as part of the assessment cycle KS3/4/5 - January and summer examination weeks.
+This summative assessment -will be used to identify understanding across the year, assess the effectiveness of interventions and make group changes where relevant, for example entry to Foundation or Higher GCSE.